 Your baby had a procedure called circumcision.
-This is a procedure to remove the baby’s foreskin (layer of skin that covers the head of the penis).
+This is a procedure to remove the baby’s foreskin.
+The foreskin is the layer of skin that covers the tip (glans) of the penis.
 Circumcision is usually done before a baby boy goes home from the hospital.
 Your baby's healthcare provider explained the procedure and told you what to expect.
 Follow the guidelines on this sheet to care for your baby after his circumcision.

-You will probably see a crust of blood or yellowish coating around the head of the penis.
-Don’t clean off too much of this crust or it may bleed.
+You will probably see a crust of blood, or eventually a yellowish coating, where the foreskin was removed.
+Don’t rub off the crust or coating, or it may bleed.

 The head of the penis will be a little red or slightly black-and-blue.

 Your baby may cry at first when he urinates.
 Or he may be fussy for the first few days.

 Give your child pain relievers as instructed by your baby's healthcare provider.
 Ask your baby's healthcare provider whether over-the-counter pain relievers are OK to use.
 Skin-to-skin cuddling and breastfeeding may also help reduce pain.